 Coronavirus Relief for Student Loan Borrowers

 In addition to temporarily suspending payments, interest, and collection actions on defaulted loans, the CARES Act allows employers to make student loan payments on behalf of employees of up to $5,250 per employee each year from 2021 to 2025 (totaling up to $26,250).

 Situations that can cause a tax bomb

-Forgiving a federal student loan balance, and the resulting tax bomb, primarily impacts borrowers who use income-driven repayment plans.
+Forgiving a federal student loan balance, and the possible resulting tax bomb, primarily impacts borrowers who use income-driven repayment plans.
 These payment plans last for a set amount of time, typically 20 or 25 years, and require you to pay between 10% and 20% of your discretionary income until you repay the loan.

 Any remaining balance after the payment plan ends gets forgiven.
 This forgiven amount can be considered taxable income in the year it occurs, depending on your repayment plan and loan program.